What’s the difference between rims and wheels?

-And if you ding, scratch, rub or otherwise damage a wheel or rim, you still have several options to choose from.
+And if you happen to ding, scratch, rub or otherwise damage a wheel or rim, you still have several options to choose from.

 First off, some wheel materials can either be buffed out or straightened, depending on the location and severity of the damage.
 However, other materials like chrome will either have to be treated at a specialized wheel repair shop.
-While painted wheels may simply be able to be color matched and sprayed over again, some curb rash just simply can’t be fixed.
+Painted wheels may simply be able to be color matched and sprayed over again but some curb rash just simply can’t be fixed.

 When it comes to actual structural damage, such as bent or cracked spokes, concave dents in rims from impact with a pothole, curb or debris in the road – it’s more than likely that the whole wheel will need to be replaced.